 ChicagoCAC’s Family Hope Center provides children and caregivers with the services they need to heal.
+Therapists create a comfortable, safe space for children to tell their stories, identify and overcome challenges, develop positive coping skills and build healthy relationships.
 In the Family Hope Center, children receive mental health therapy with our dedicated team of therapists, while our child life team provides activities and care for siblings.

 Initially, the therapist works with the child and caregiver to identify challenges, which may include nightmares, flashbacks, anxiety, dissociation, hypervigilance, self-blame, aggression, low self-esteem, hyperactivity or depression.
 Through weekly sessions with the child and regular check-ins with the caregiver, the therapist builds a healthy, trusting relationship with the family.
 They work together to develop ways for the child to overcome the trauma of the abuse he or she has experienced, including building a positive self-image, learning positive coping skills, learning to control and express emotions, and building healthy relationships.

 In addition to individual treatment, the Family Hope Center provides group treatment opportunities for clients and caregivers.
 Our Hope and Healing groups provide information about trauma to children and their caregivers, and help kids learn strategies to deal with the effects of trauma.
 Our PSB groups offer group and family treatment for children exhibiting problematic sexual behavior, using the PSB-CBT group curriculum.
 The Family Hope Center also facilitates Parent groups that help caregivers understand the impact of trauma and how to respond to their child.
 Most groups are offered in English and Spanish.